Versione in Italiano QUI

 Below you will find my personal response to this question.

 Like it or not, by now we are used to products that give the user an experience from the moment you pick up the package.

-The contents of the packaging also remains identical to the V5 and therefore superior to the equipment of all other holders in the market.
-In the V5-PRO kit we find:
+The contents of the packaging also remain identical to the V5 and therefore superior to the equipment of all other holders in the market.
+In the V5 PRO kit we find:

 - Rigid casing

 - Manuals for Usage and Maintenance.

 We immediately notice that the same care and detail in the packaging has been applied to the product, in both the choice of materials and the craft.